amiiinas/finance-bot-project/README.md

 - The bot processes the message
 - The data is saved into a CSV file
 - The bot calculates income, expenses, and balance

+## Limitations
+The bot works only while the code is running in Google Colab.